AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 }
 ```

-## Step 2: Remove the reference the ServiceProvider from your view model.
+## Step 2: Remove the reference to the ServiceProvider from your View Model.
 ```csharp
 public class MyViewModel
 {